google/copybara/docs/reference.md

 --------- | -----------
 url | `string`<br><p>Indicates the URL to push to as well as the URL from which to get the parent commit</p>
 push | `string`<br><p>Reference to use for pushing the change, for example 'master'</p>
+tag_name | `string`<br><p>A template string that refers to a tag name.
+If tag_name exists, overwrite this tag only if force is true.
+Usage: Users can use a string or a string with a label.
+For instance ${label}_tag_name.
+And the value of label must be in changes' label list.
+Otherwise, tag won't be created.</p>
+tag_msg | `string`<br><p>A template string that refers to the commit msg of a tag.
+If set, we will create an annotated tag when tag_name is set.
+Usage: Users can use a string or a string with a label.
+For instance ${label}_message.
+And the value of label must be in changes' label list.
+Otherwise, tag will be created with sha1's commit msg.</p>
 fetch | `string`<br><p>Indicates the ref from which to get the parent commit.
 Defaults to push value if None</p>
 integrates | `sequence of git_integrate`<br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>